epfl-ada/ada-2023-project-adavengers2023/README.md

 Ariane : Question 3, Web interface and turning plots into interactive plots

-### Questions for TAs

-Should we use the frequency or find the first mentioned name in the summary to define protagonists?

 ## References
 1.Learning Latent Personas of Film Characters